-In all divisions, an official school uniform that is worn for game/sideline cheering or performing must be worn (i.e. skirt and top).
+In all divisions (excluding for mascots), an official school uniform that is worn for game/sideline cheering or performing must be worn (i.e. skirt and top).
 Costuming is not allowed.
 If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming".
 A deduction of 3 points will be taken if "costuming" is used.
+(Exception: Costuming is allowed in the Jazz category and for mascots).